nuoyakang/CASE1/README.md

 The beers and the breweries are linked by Brew id.

-The analysis of this project is a collaborative work by Meenu Ahluwalia and Nouya Kang.
+The analysis of this project is a collaborative work by Meenu Ahluwalia and Nuoya Rezsonya.

 We merged the Brews and Breweries dataset to have a more readable dataset which helped us in analysing the data easily.